WDJQ: History

 The station originally signed on as WFAH on 101.7 MHz in 1947.
 One of the oldest established FM stations in the entire region.
 The owners in 1953 added an AM station, 1310 WFAH (now WDPN).
 The FM station's call sign was modified to WFAH-FM with the launch of the AM station.
 Both stations were founded by Arthur Hoiles, with the call letters as a tribute to his father, Frank Austin Hoiles (FAH).

 WFAH-FM moved to 92.5 in 1968 upon the establishment of WJER-FM Dover, Ohio on 101.7.
 The 92.5 spot on the dial had been the home of WAND-FM Canton from 1948-early 1950s, when the owners gave up the station license due to financial problems.
 WFAH-FM switched to a Top 40 (CHR) format on January 1, 1980.
 The call letters were switched to WDJQ.
 The call sign was selected because the names of the station owners began with the letters D and J (Don and Josephine (Hoiles) Peterson) as did their children (Don Jr. and Jill).
 The "Q" rhymed with the dial position 92, hence the "Q92" moniker.
 The station at the time also went with a secondary branding "Hitradio 92".
 In 1990, the station began leaning towards hot adult contemporary, retaining the "Q92" name as its primary branding, but also went with a secondary branding "92.5 DJQ".

 In the late 1980s, the station was involved in a ratings controversy.
 Pittsburgh station 92.9 WLTJ sued Arbitron in January 1992 claiming that listeners who said they were listening to "92 FM" were credited to WDJQ incorrectly due to overlap in the markets as defined by Arbitron.
-The WLTJ management saw an unusual amount of listeners to WDJQ closer to Pittsburgh and believed those people were actually tuning in WLTJ.
+The WLTJ management saw an unusual number of listeners to WDJQ closer to Pittsburgh and believed those people were actually tuning in WLTJ.

 WDJQ became WZKL on March 13, 1992.
-As WZKL, the station played oldies as "Kool 92" and later "Oldies 92.5", then returned back to hot adult contemporary as "Z-92.5 - Today's Music For All People" in January 2000.
+As WZKL, the station played oldies as "Kool 92" and later "Oldies 92.5", then returned to hot adult contemporary as "Z-92.5 - Today's Music For All People" in January 2000.
 The station returned to Top 40 (CHR) back with its original "Q92" branding in September 2002, although there was no "Q" in the station's call letters.
 Attempts to reclaim WDJQ were initially unsuccessful.
 But on February 29, 2008, it was announced that the radio station had successfully obtained the callsign WDJQ, which took effect March 7, 2008.